godotengine/godot-docs/classes/class_mainloop.rst

 Description
 -----------

 Main loop is the abstract main loop base class.
 All other main loop classes are derived from it.
-Upon application start, a :ref:`MainLoop<class_mainloop>` has to be provided to OS, else the application will exit.
-This happens automatically (and a :ref:`SceneTree<class_scenetree>` is created), unless a main :ref:`Script<class_script>` is supplied, which may or not create and return a :ref:`MainLoop<class_mainloop>`.
+Upon application start, a ``MainLoop`` has to be provided to OS, else the application will exit.
+This happens automatically (and a :ref:`SceneTree<class_scenetree>` is created), unless a main :ref:`Script<class_script>` is supplied, which may or not create and return a ``MainLoop``.

 Member Function Description
 ---------------------------